eschafellner/eschafellner.github.io/index.md

 ## About myself

-As far as you know i am a support agent at xxxldigital, but i have not always by technically adept person.
+As far as you know i am a support agent at xxxldigital, but i have not always a technically adepted person.
 I was studying Business and Economis at the JKU before I startet a career in the digital sector - so i am always up for a challenge and to learn new things.
 This is also the reason why this page exists - it was part of a training i have attended.